GoogleCloudPlatform/chef-google-compute/README.md

   optional.
 However, if the network is in custom subnet mode, a subnetwork must be specified.
   This field is not used for external load balancing.

+* `target` -
+  A reference to a TargetPool resource to receive the matched traffic.
+  For regional forwarding rules, this target must live in the same region as the forwarding rule.
+For global forwarding rules, this target must be a global load balancing resource.
+The forwarded traffic must be of a type appropriate to the target object.
+  This field is not used for internal load balancing.

 * `region` -
   Required.
 A reference to the region where the regional forwarding rule resides.